Frontenac, Kansas: Government

 Frontenac is governed by a City Council and Mayor.
 Each is elected every two years.
 James Kennedy served as Mayor from 1997 to 2018, when the town elected Linda Grilz, its first ever female Mayor.

 Education

 Primary and secondary education

-Frontenac is served by Unified School District 249.
+The community is served by Frontenac USD 249 public school district.
 The district serves primarily in east-central Crawford County, and parts of west-central Barton County, Missouri.
 It consists of three schools in the city of Frontenac: